Dear reader of ADxS.org, please excuse the disruption.

 • Disorganized

 Knowledge about the importance of attachment behavior could significantly reduce the rate of insecure attachments being passed on.
-Special courses are offered for this purpose.8
+Special courses are offered for this purpose.9

-One study found specific stress responses of cortisol, ACTH and oxytocin in people with early traumas - depending on the attachment pattern that now exists.9
+One study found specific stress responses of cortisol, ACTH and oxytocin in people with early traumas - depending on the attachment pattern that now exists.10

 Against the background of our research findings that cortisol responses differ according to personality type and the realization that a strong oversupply or undersupply of neurotransmitters and hormones can cause a down- or upregulation of receptor systems, it is questionable whether the following binding pattern-specific stress responses can be assigned in such a detailed, clear and stable manner, or whether they could also be transitional stages to other stress responses.
 What is certain, however, is that any deviation from an average endocrine stress response, regardless of its direction (excessive or flattened), is a sign of an unhealthy stress load and an imbalance in the stress systems.

-The 4 attachment styles describe a progressively deeper and more serious disorder of attachment.
-Each level deviating from a secure attachment style is a risk element for mental disorders such as ADHD.
+The 4 attachment styles describe a progressively deeper and more serious Disorder of Attachment.
+Any increment that deviates from a secure attachment style is a risk element for mental disorders such as ADHD.
 The further the attachment style is from secure attachment, the greater the risk.

-Disorganized attachment behavior is a particularly strong risk element for ADHD.10.
-Attachment disorders in children in the first years of life lead to the activation of the DRD4 gene, which is also typical of ADHD, if there is a corresponding genetic disposition.11
+Disorganized attachment behavior is a particularly strong risk element of ADHD.11.
+Attachment disorders in children in the first years of life lead to the activation of the DRD4 gene, which is also typical of ADHD, if there is a corresponding genetic disposition.12

 1.1.
 Secure attachment style (B attachment)